Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/thinking-like-a-machine/_index.md

 ### Karnaugh Maps (K-Maps)

 A Karnaugh Map is a grid-like representation of a truth table.
-It is really just another way of presenting a truth table, but the mode of presentation gives more insight.
-A Karnaugh map has zero and one entries at different positions.
+It is just another way of presenting a truth table, but the mode of presentation gives more insight.
+A Karnaugh map has zero and one entry at different positions.
 Each position in a grid corresponds to a truth table entry.
 They are useful for simplifying complex Boolean expressions, especially those with more than 2 variables.

 (Optional) For more information about using K-Maps to simplify Boolean expressions, watch this video: https://youtu.be/PA0kBrpHLM4